 The figures provided here are accurate at the time of research, 8th April 2019.
 For the most up to date costs of real estate in your chosen area, head over to Numbeo.com, where you can review and compare prices in the cities you’re interested in.

 If you’re buying a property overseas you might find that you need to make one or more international transfers to cover the deposit, legal fees or other associated costs.
-Sending money internationally with a traditional bank can work out to be expensive — and it’s seldom quick.
+Sending money to Japan with a traditional bank can work out to be expensive — and it’s seldom quick.
 If you’re sending a large payment to secure your new home, it’s more important than ever to find a convenient, safe and cost effective way to do so.

 For many customers looking for quick, cheap and secure international transfers, the new borderless account from Wise is a perfect solution.
 You can open your account online, and make and receive payments in foreign currencies easily.
 All currency conversion is done using the mid-market exchange rate with no markup and just a transparent upfront fee.